jfolz/shufflish/README.md

-# shufflish
+# Shufflish

-Shufflish is the answer whenever you need to _kind of_ shuffle ranges of integers, especially when there are so many of them that fitting all into memory is annoying or even infeasible.
+Shufflish is the answer whenever you need to _kind of_ shuffle ranges of many integers, especially when there are so many of them that fitting all into memory is annoying or even infeasible.

-For when you need to kind of shuffle something, but not quite.
+The way this works is through an affine cipher.
+It maps an index `i` to `i * prime % domain`, where `domain` is the size of the range of integers.
+If we select `prime` to be comprime with `domain`, then this function is bijective, i.e., for every output in the desired range, there is exactly one input from the same range that maps to it.

 # naive